foneandrew/MiniDraw/README.md

 We were supplied with some files, and then had to fill the rest in, and create our own classes.
 I completed the work in bluejay.

-I have included the orignal brief and a executable jar with the COMP102 library inside ready to be run
+I have included the orignal brief (AssingmentBrief.pdf), the orignal source files given to us for the assignment (AssignmentSourceFiles.zip) and a executable jar with the COMP102 library inside ready to be run (MiniDraw.jar)